-The assessment is the basic skills that assesses verbal and math skills.
+The assessment is the basic skills that assesses reading and math skills.

-?
 WHY DO I HAVE TO TAKE THE ASSESSMENT IF I AM A HIGH SCHOOL GRADUATE?

-School of Career Education requires all students to take an assessment to ensure you will be successful in your chosen program.
+School of Career Education requires students to take an assessment to ensure you will be successful in your chosen program.
+Students enrolled in job upgrade programs and continuing education classes are not required to take assessment.